nutratech/blog/2026/09/mtxdb-write-once-packfile/+page.md

 flat fanout table below, so that's just what's built).
 Compile times under 3 seconds.
 One `unsafe` block in the whole crate, for `mmap2` — reads make effectively zero syscalls, mapped straight to their offset by the index below.
-Cache misses cost a few hundred nanoseconds; hits are free.
+An index probe takes a few memory operations; a cache miss still pays for the record read.
+The cache makes repeated accesses cheap, not literally free.

 The POPCOUNT-indexed HAMT trie, WAL, transactions, and snapshots aren't built yet — see [Roadmap](#roadmap).